VoronDesign/Voron-Documentation/community/howto/voidtrance/Klipper_Macros_Beginners_Guilde.md

 parameter values and types.

 ## Delayed GCode
-Delayed GCode[^7] macro are a way to schedule a macro to be executed at a later time.
+Delayed GCode[^7] macros are a way to schedule a macro to be executed at a later time.
 They are mostly the same as normal macros with the following exceptions:
   * The only key/value pairs that are valid are `gcode` and `initial_duration`.
   * They cannot define variables.